 Make Sure Nothing Is Covering The Notch

 If your iPhone’s or iPad’s TrueDepth camera is obstructed, Face ID won’t be able to recognize your face, so it won’t work.
-The TrueDepth camera is located in the notch on the iPhone X, XS, XS Max, and XR, and at the very top of your iPad when you hold it in Portrait orientation.
+The TrueDepth camera is located in the notch on the iPhone X and newer models, and at the very top of your iPad when you hold it in Portrait orientation.

-Let’s make sure the top of your iPhone or iPad is completely clean and clear!
+Remember to make sure the top of your iPhone or iPad is completely clean and clear, otherwise Face ID might not work properly!
 First, grab a microfiber cloth and wipe off the notch at the top of your iPhone’s display.
 Then, make sure your case isn’t obstructing the TrueDepth camera.

 Make Sure Nothing Is Covering Your Face

 Another common reason why Face ID might not be available is because something is covering your face.
 This happens to me quite often, especially when I’m wearing a hat and sunglasses.